flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 3. **CharacterPromptGenerator.cs** (`Assets/Scripts/Characters/`):
    - Static class used by `CharacterManager` to generate system prompts for the LLM based on character data.
-   - Handles different character data formats.
+   - Takes `MysteryCharacter` objects directly as input (no intermediate JSON).
-   - Structures prompts for optimal LLM behavior.
+   - Accesses properties of the `MysteryCharacter` object model to structure prompts for optimal LLM behavior.
+   - (Handles only the current object format, logic for older formats removed).

 4. **LLMCharacter.cs** (from LLMUnity):
    - Interfaces with LLM system.